takumishibaike/takumishibaike.github.io/_pages/about.md

 I seek to answer substantively important questions about global governance with a focus on civil society.
 I bridge the theoretical insights of NGO, public opinion, and social movement research, situating my research at the nexus of international relations and comparative politics, more broadly.
 To empirically evaluate my arguments, I use mixed-methods, including survey experiment, computational text analysis, social network analysis, and in-depth interview.

-I am new to Github and planning to add more stuff along the way.
+I am new to Github and planning on adding more stuff along the way.